 What I Do Now

 Millions of books have been written to answer the question “What should I do right now?”
 It’s the root of classics like The 7 Habits of Highly Successful People by Stephen R. Covey and Goals! by Brian Tracy as well as new best sellers like The One Thing by Gary Keller and Essentialism by Greg McKeown.
 Every book on parenting, business, education, and self-improvement seeks to cure our confusion and tell us how to allocate our time and other resources.
-Despite all these books as well as millions of articles, videos, and seminars, most of us ignore the advice we receive do whatever seems most urgent at the moment.
+Despite all these books as well as millions of articles, videos, and seminars, most of us ignore the advice we receive and do whatever seems most urgent at the moment.

-Instead of letting events manage me, I manage events.
+Today, instead of letting events manage me, I manage events.
 I start out by setting big goals.

 Goals are dreams with deadlines. — Diana Scharf

 One of my goals is to turn MWI into a global, 500 person agency.
 That means MWI needs a lot more leads.
 In the old days I would have asked myself “What can I do to generate more leads?” but with a goal this big I can’t do it by myself.
 I need a marketing team that is self-sufficient and can get the job done without me.
 Then it becomes a question of how much I step in.
 If I involve myself am I inspiring the department to new heights, or am I a crutch, holding them back from finding their own permanent solutions?